STAND. COM. REP. NO 233

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1054, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1054, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Education and Higher Education and the Arts that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 374, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 374, S.D.
+1, and be referred to the Committee on Ways and Means.